Walter Bryan Emery: Professor of Egyptology

-His principal publications are: Great tombs of the 1st dynasty, (3 volumes) 1949-58; Archaic Egypt, 1961; and Egypt in Nubia, 1965.
+His principal publications are: Great tombs of the 1st dynasty, (3 volumes) 1949–58; Archaic Egypt, 1961; and Egypt in Nubia, 1965.

 Walter Emery returned to his beloved Egypt but did not enjoy a long retirement: he was sent to hospital on the 7 March 1971 after having a stroke.
-Following a second stroke on the 9th March, he died in the Anglo-American Hospital in Cairo, on 11 March 1971.
+Following a second stroke on 9 March, he died in the Anglo-American Hospital in Cairo, on 11 March 1971.
 He was buried in the Protestant Cemetery in Cairo.